COVID-19 (coronavirus) - vaccinations

 - General aches or mild flu like symptoms

 Although feeling feverish is not uncommon for 2-3 days, a high temperature is unusual and may indicate you have COVID-19 or another infection.
 An uncommon side effect is swelling of the glands.
 You can rest and take a normal dose of paracetamol (follow advice on the packaging) to help make you feel better.
 These symptoms usually last less than a week.
 If your symptoms seem to get worse or if you are concerned, call NHS 111.
 If you do seek advice from a doctor or nurse, make sure you tell them about your vaccination so they can assess you properly.
+See the links below to download documents detailing possible side effects from the two different vaccines we are using at the practice:

 You can also report suspected side effects of vaccines and medicines through the yellow card scheme.